- Simvastatin seems to be a very safe medicine. It's unusual to have any side effects.

 What if I take too much?

 Taking an extra dose of simvastatin by accident is unlikely to harm you.

-Talk to your pharmacist or doctor if you're worried or you take more than 1 extra dose.
+Talk to your pharmacist or doctor if you're worried or if you take more than 1 extra dose.

 Simvastatin seems to be a very safe medicine.
 It's unusual to have side effects.

 One rare but serious side effect is unexplained muscle pain, tenderness or weakness.
 This is more likely if you're taking a higher dose of simvastatin.
 Talk to your doctor or pharmacist is the side effects bother you or don't go away.

 Serious side effects

 It happens rarely, but less than 1 in 1,000 people taking simvastatin may have a serious side effect.

 Stop taking simvastatin and tell a doctor if you get:

-- muscle pain, tenderness, weakness or cramps - these are signs of muscle breakdown and kidney damage
+- muscle pain, tenderness, weakness or cramps - these can be signs of muscle breakdown and kidney damage

-- severe tummy pain - this is a sign of pancreas problems
+- severe tummy pain - this can be a sign of pancreas problems

-- a cough, feeling short of breath, and weight loss - this is a sign of lung disease
+- a cough, feeling short of breath, and weight loss - this can be a sign of lung disease

 Serious allergic reaction